Nikro/whisper-all/README.md

 ## Overview

-This boilerplate is designed for setting up Python projects using Docker.
-It includes Husky for commit hooks and linting, and Poetry for Python dependency management and virtual environments.
-The setup ensures that these tools run within Docker containers, eliminating the need for local installation.
+This boilerplate is designed for setting up Python projects using Docker, enabling a seamless development experience both locally and in containerized environments.
+It includes Husky for commit hooks and linting, and Poetry for Python dependency management and virtual environments, all running within Docker containers.
+This setup eliminates the need for local installation of these tools, ensuring a consistent development environment.

 ## Key Components

-- **Dockerfile**: Defines the Python environment and installs dependencies via Poetry.
+- **Dockerfile**: Defines the Python environment and installs dependencies via Poetry, creating a virtual environment.
-- **docker-compose.yml**: Manages the services, including the Node.js environment for Husky and the Python application.
+- **docker-compose.yml**: Manages services, including the Node.js environment for Husky and the Python application.
-- **Husky Setup**: Manages pre-commit hooks and linting, running within a Node.js Docker container.
+- **Husky Setup**: Manages pre-commit hooks and linting, executed within a Node.js Docker container.
+- **Entrypoint Script**: Ensures the virtual environment is correctly set up and synchronized on container start.

 ## Getting Started